 Seed dispersal is a big reason why elephants are an important part of their ecosystem in any wild place they inhabit.
 These big herbivores migrate in search of food and water, and where they go seeds are dispersed in elephant dung – packed with undigested nutrients – at a distance of up to forty miles.

 Elephants need space – a big space.
 African savanna elephants undertake the

 longest second longest (second to the Zebra) seasonal migration on land on Earth.

-At the peak of the dry season in Africa, herds of savannah elephants embark on a journey across the desert to find water — across the Kalahari to the Okavango.
+At the peak of the dry season in Africa, herds of savanna elephants embark on a journey across the desert to find water—across the Kalahari to the Okavango.
 Elephants can only go without water for three days at a time.
 However, elephants can dig with their feet, trunks and tusks to reach for water up to three feet deep in seemingly dry streambeds.

 “Elephants have a special techinque to get at fresh water in the dry season.
 No other animal has such power.
 Using their tusks, they pile drive into the flood plain until they reach water below the surface.
 In doing so, Elephants create a lifeline for other.
 A hyena and jackel wait their turn.” — Domhnall Gleeson.
 (2016) Earth's Greatest Spectacles, e/3: Okavango.
-BBC Natural History Unit.
+BBC Studios Natural History Unit